Koo Ja-cheol: Return to FC Augsburg

 On 31 August 2015, Koo rejoined Augsburg, and so Augsburg spent a season with three South Korean players, including Ji Dong-won and Hong Jeong-ho.
-On 12 September, he assisted the opening goal with a backheel pass in the first half, but Augsburg lost 2–1 to Bayern Munich after conceding two goals in the second half.
-On 23 September, he won a penalty against Granit Xhaka, but it was insufficient to reverse Augsburg's defeat to Borussia Mönchengladbach.
-On 21 February 2016, he scored a solo goal against Hannover 96 and it became the winning goal.
-On 6 March, he scored Augsburg's first-ever Bundesliga hat-trick, but Augsburg failed to protect their 3–0 lead by drawing 3–3 with Bayer Leverkusen.
-He recorded eight goals and four assists with 29 appearances in the 2015–16 Bundesliga.
-He also participated in the 2015–16 UEFA Europa League, the first UEFA competition in Augsburg's history.
-Augsburg recorded three wins and three losses in the group stage, and succeeded in advancing to the knockout stage.
+On 12 September, he provided an assist for the opening goal with a backheel in a 2–1 defeat to Bayern Munich.
+On 23 September, he won a penalty against Granit Xhaka, but it was insufficient to reverse the club's defeat to Borussia Mönchengladbach.
+On 21 February 2016, he scored a solo goal after starting to sprint behind the half-way line in a 1–0 win over Hannover 96.
+On 6 March, he became the first-ever player to score a Bundesliga hat-trick for Augsburg, giving them a 3–0 lead in a match against Bayer Leverkusen, which ended in a shocking 3–3 draw.
+He had eight goals and four assists during 29 appearances at the 2015–16 Bundesliga.
+He also participated at the 2015–16 UEFA Europa League, the first UEFA competition in Augsburg's history.
+They earned three wins and three losses in the group stage, succeeding in advancing to the knockout stage.
 Afterwards, they lost 1–0 on aggregate to Liverpool in the round of 32.
-After the 2015–16 season, he was ranked fifth in the attacking midfielder rankings of the German sports magazine kicker.
+At the end of the 2015–16 season, he was evaluated as the league's fifth best attacking midfielder by magazine kicker.

-On 3 February 2020, he achieved his 200th Bundesliga appearance against Mainz 05.
+On 3 February 2019, he achieved his 200th Bundesliga appearance against Mainz 05.
 He left Augsburg by turning down a contract extension with the club after the 2018–19 season.
-He wanted to contract with one of the top teams of the Bundesliga, but finally joined Qatar Stars League side Al-Gharafa in August 2019.
+He wanted to contract with a higher-ranked club, but finally joined Qatar Stars League side Al-Gharafa in August 2019.